 These things are different than practices that are unique to any particular Judge him or herself.

-This is most obvious in multi-Judge courts, where certain things are done one way by one Judge, and another way by another Judge in a different courtroom.
+This is most obvious in multi-Judge courts, where certain things are done one way by one Judge, and a different way by another Judge in a different courtroom.
 Even there, though, there will always be some general practices followed by all the Judges in the building that are unique to the court itself.

 How each Judge goes about implementing things in his or her courtroom is where we can see how the differences between them shapes the whole experience for anyone going through the DUI process.